Donald Trump Echoes Mark Meadows In Early Morning FBI, DOJ Criticism

 — Donald J. Trump (@realDonaldTrump) September 11, 2018

-Trump made his tweets on the solemn date of September 11, something which has led to criticism for the president with his tweets attacking the FBI and DOJ interspersed with tweets remembering the tragic events of that day 17 years ago.
-Eric Holder the attorney general under President Obama was quick to criticize tweeting that “This is not a day for the usual unhinged Trump politics.”
+Trump made his tweets today, on the solemn date of September 11, something which has led to criticism for the president.
+With his tweets attacking the FBI and DOJ interspersed with tweets remembering the tragic events of the terrorist attack 17 years ago, critics are once again calling Trump’s decorum into question.
+Eric Holder — former attorney general under ex- President Barack Obama — was quick to criticize, tweeting that “This is not a day for the usual unhinged Trump politics.”

 This is not a day for the usual unhinged Trump politics.
 This is a day to remember the innocent Americans we lost and the brave first responders who gave their lives.
 They’re the best of America and we should honor their sacrifice. https://t.co/vxBP2oZX5e